ramonamerong/hladownload/README.md

 Alternatively, the function `retrieveEplets(output)` (explained below) can be used instead to download all of these files automatically:
 1. `retrieveEplets()`: This function is used to parse the HTML pages per loci of the [eplet registry database](https://www.epregistry.com.br/index/databases/database/ABC/) into pandas dataframes per locus group which are then returned in a dictionary.
 1. `parseResidues(residues)`: This function parses the string of polymorphic residues as found in the column table and returns a dictionary of their positions as keys and their possible amino acids in a list as values.
-1. `readEplets(input, delimiter)`: This function either reads a table from a file or from a pandas dataframe in order to construct a dictionary with the eplet names as keys.
+1. `readEplets(input, delimiter)`: This function either reads a table for a single locus group from a file or from a pandas dataframe in order to construct a dictionary with the eplet names as keys.
 As values there is another dictionary indicating whether the eplet has been verified to have antibody reactivity ('`verified`') and which polymorphic residues it encompasses ('`residues`').
 These residues are contained in the dictionary that is returned by `parseResidues()`.
-1. `mapEpletsToAlleles(eplets, alignmentObject, locusGroup, loci)`: This function requires the eplet dictionary returned by `readEplets()` and an HLA alignment object (which should preferably not contain null alleles).
-These are then used to determine which eplets are contained in which alleles, but only for those alleles that belong to a locus that is included in the `locusGroup` of the eplet in question.
-You can also optionally restrict for which locus of the locus groups eplets should be reported with `loci`.
+1. `mapEpletsToAlleles(eplets, alignmentObject, locusGroup, loci)`: This function requires the eplet dictionary for a single locus group returned by `readEplets()` and an HLA alignment object (which should preferably not contain null alleles).
+These are then used to determine which eplets are contained in which alleles, but only for those alleles that belong to a locus that is included in `locusGroup` and, if specified, is present in `loci`.
 A similar dictionary as `eplets` is returned, with the addition of the '`alleles`' key which contains allele name lists mapped by their locus in a dictionary.
-4. `getMappedEpletTables(epletMaps, outputFolder, allEplets)`: This function takes the dictionary generated by `mapEpletsToAlleles()`.
+4. `getMappedEpletTables(epletMaps, outputFolder, allEplets)`: This function takes a dictionary with as keys the locus groups and as values the different dictionaries generated by `mapEpletsToAlleles()`.
 It then converts all of the information into three pandas tables.
 It can be specified with 'allEplets' whether eplets without the alleles associated with them should be removed from these tables:
     1. `eplet_summary.csv`: Contains general information of the eplet on each row.
         1. `eplet`: The eplet name.
 This is included in all tables in order to identify an eplet.
         1. `locus_group`: The locus group the eplet belongs to.
 This is defined on [the eplet registry website](https://www.epregistry.com.br/index/databases/database/ABC) and is necessary  in order to distinguish eplets with the same name but from different loci (groups).